Snehitha20016/Gradient_Boosting_Model_To_Predict_Air_Pollution_in_California/README.md

 # CHAPTER 1: INTRODUCTION

 ## 1.1 Background and Motivation
-Air pollution is one of the most critical environmental challenges of the 21st century, affecting billions of people and causing millions of premature deaths annually.
-According to the WHO, ambient air pollution results in approximately **4.2 million deaths per year**.
+Air pollution is one of the most critical environmental challenges of the 21st century.
 Among major pollutants, *ground-level ozone (O₃)* is particularly harmful—negatively impacting respiratory health, reducing crop yields, and damaging ecosystems.

 Ground-level ozone is a **secondary pollutant**, formed through nonlinear photochemical reactions involving **NOx**, **VOCs**, and **sunlight**.
 Its concentration varies across space and time, shaped by meteorology, emissions, and atmospheric chemistry, making accurate ozone prediction both highly challenging and crucial for air quality management.